 “My name is Alokian.”
 The stranger said as he lifted his mug towards his lips.

-“Yes, ofcourse,” Alokian muttered as he reached down.
-Coughing, Alokian took a sheet parchment from his dark brown weathered satchel, which laid on the ground by his feet.
+“Yes, of course,” Alokian muttered as he reached down.
+Coughing, Alokian took a sheet of parchment from his dark brown weathered satchel, which laid on the ground by is feet.
 Xioth watched him flick out a quill, the feather exotic to this region.
 Xioth wondered to himself how the stranger had managed to maintain it so pristine on his travels.

 Xioth understood well what he meant, he thought of him as common brute.
 He remained calm, he will not allow this man’s offhandedness irritate him.